Constitutional history of South Africa

 The Constitution of 1996

-Promulgated by the Constitution of South Africa Act, following its adoption in an overwhelming yes vote in the constitutional referendum, it has been described as a masterpiece of post conflict constitutional engineering in the post cold war era.
+Promulgated as the Constitution of South Africa Act, it has been described as a masterpiece of post conflict constitutional engineering in the post cold war era.
 Designed in the context of South Africa’s transition to democratic rule which started with the release of Mandela in February 1990, the constitution completely reconfigured South Africa’s political institutions, injecting new dynamics and transformative changes across its political landscape.
 It effectively ended decades of oppressive white minority rule.
 The constitution has since been amended sixteen times but remains the basic law of the nation

 Key timelines in South Africa’s transition to democratic rule and the 1993 constitutional process